Ensemble Variational Fokker-Planck Methods for Data Assimilation: The Variational Fokker-Planck approach to data assimilation

 The first term is a force that pushes the particle away from the ensemble mean, therefore favoring ensemble spread.
 The second term, applied equally to all particles, is the random sampling error for particle mean, scaled by a factor that remains bounded for $\Nens > 1$ (note that $\widetilde{\C}_\syt$ is bounded for $\Nens > 1$). \end{example}

-The drift term \cref{eq:coupled-optimal-drift} that corrects for a finite number of particles while maintaining the ensemble spread is difficult to estimate.
-For this reason, we consider modeling the interacation between particles via an interaction potential, and modifying the optimal drift such as to ensure particle independence and hence, maintain its spread.
+The {term $\nabla_{\x[e]_\syt} \log r_\syt(\mathfrak{X}_\syt)$ in} \cref{eq:optimal-drift-particle-system} that corrects for a finite number of particles while maintaining the ensemble spread is difficult to estimate.
+For this reason, we consider modeling the interaction between particles via an interaction potential, and modifying the optimal drift such as to ensure particle independence and hence, maintain its spread.